jdigne/mva_geom/README.md

 Courses take place in room 1Z53 at ENS Paris Saclay on Wednesdays.
 Courses are from 1 pm to 3:20 pm followed by lab work from 3:40 to 5:40 pm.

 - Oct.
-2nd: Lecture 1 (E. Corman) ([Intro](slides/MVA_Course_Introduction.pdf), [Slides](slides/MVA_lecture1.pdf), [TD](td/TD1.zip)): Intro to Discrete Differential Geometry.
+2nd: Lecture 1 (E. Corman) ([Intro](slides/MVA_Course_Introduction.pdf), [Slides](slides/MVA_lecture1.pdf), [Lab](td/TD1.zip)): Intro to Discrete Differential Geometry.
 Basic differential operators on surfaces in both the smooth and discrete settings.
 Operator discretization through FEM.
 Geodesics.
 Functions, derivatives, integration, convolution on surfaces.
 - Oct.
 9th: Lecture 2 (E. Corman):  Discrete Differential Geometry part 2.
 Spectral methods + manipulating geometry, Curvature.
 Shape deformation, Optimization of geometric energies.
 Surface parameterization.
 Mappings between surfaces.
 Basic surface topology, and topological constraints.
 - Oct.
 16th: Lecture 3 (M. Ovsjanikov):  Extrinsic learning approaches for regular data in 2D and 3D.
 Intrinsic approaches.
 Convolution on surfaces and triangle meshes.
 Geodesic CNNs and their variants.
 Spectral methods, pros and cons.
 Learning via diffusion.
 - Oct.
 30th: Lecture 4 (M. Ovsjanikov): Projection-based approaches.
 Learning on Point clouds.
 Common point-based architectures (PointNet, PointNet++, DGCNN, KPConv, etc.).
 Applications (surface reconstruction, point cloud filtering).
 - Nov.
 6th: Lecture 5 (J. Digne): Neural fields for surface representation, generation and analysis.
 Neural Radiance fields and Neural Fields regularization.
 DeepSDF, Occupancy networks, Fast Fourier Features.
 - Nov.
 13th: Lecture 6 (J. Digne): Generative Modeling (how to generate the surface structure).
 Local synthesis.
 E.g., geometric texture synthesis.
 In-painting.
 Mesh generation, Differentiable meshing.
 - Nov 20th: Paper reading presentations

+## Registration and mailing list
+A registration form will be sent to all MVA students to subscribe to the course mailing-list.

+## Validation
+- Lab (20%): the 2nd (Oct.
+9th), 4th (Oct.
+30th) and 6th (Nov.
+13th) labs will be evaluated.
+The files can be sent up to one week after the class.
+We will keep the best two grades.
+- Quizz (20%): based on the material of 1st, 2nd and 3rd lectures.
+15 minutes at the beginning of 2nd, 4th and 5th TDs.
+We will keep the best two grades.
+- Oral presentation (60%): presentation with slides of a researsh paper.